Concordium/concordium-node/docs/prometheus-exporter.md

 Total number of bytes received over the network.
 Only network message received from connected peers are accounted.

-Note: This metric is updated during "housekeeping", meaning the update frequency depends on the node configuration `--housekeeping-interval` (`CONCORDIUM_NODE_CONNECTION_HOUSEKEEPING_INTERVAL`) which is one every 30 seconds by default.

 ### `network_sent_bytes`

 Total number of bytes sent over the network.
 Only network message sent to connected peers are accounted.

-Note: This metric is updated during "housekeeping", meaning the update frequency depends on the node configuration `--housekeeping-interval` (`CONCORDIUM_NODE_CONNECTION_HOUSEKEEPING_INTERVAL`) which is one every 30 seconds by default.

 ### `network_packets_received_total`